pranavsaxena-microsoft/hadoop/hadoop-tools/hadoop-azure/src/site/markdown/abfs.md

  time.
 Effectively this will be the threadpool size within the AbfsOutputStream instance.
 Set the value in between 1 to 8 both inclusive.

+`fs.azure.analysis.period`: The time after which sleep duration is recomputed after analyzing metrics.
+The default value for the same is 10 seconds.

 `fs.azure.write.max.requests.to.queue`: To set the maximum write requests that can be queued.
 Memory consumption of AbfsOutputStream instance can be tuned with this config considering each queued request holds a buffer.
 Set